It’s time for another post about your poop health folks! Who are we kidding here, I know my poop posts are your favorite bedtime reading material…

 - Introduce fiber gradually.
 Don’t go overnight from eating 12 grams of fiber per day to 25 grams.
 It’s amazing what just adding 2 grams of fiber can do.
 If you want to track your fiber, there are tons of free nutrition trackers out there to monitor your nutrients, such as http://www.myfitnesspal.com/.

 - Get your fiber from whole foods, not supplements.
 Mix up your diet with foods containing both soluble and insoluble fiber.
 If you’re still going to eat pasta and cheeseburgers all day, at least start adding a serving of any of the foods listed above to those meals.
+Or, switch from refined pasta and bread to fiber-rich, whole-grain options.

 - Drink plenty of water.
-No matter what anyone tells you, there is no set amount of water each person should be drinking every day, so sorry, can’t give you a specific amount.
+No matter what anyone tells you, there is no set amount of water each person should be drinking every day, so sorry, I can’t give you a specific amount.
 Just listen to your body when it says its thirsty or when it’s going on a poop strike.
 Chances are, you need more water in those cases.

 - Exercise.
 Working-out gets your juices flowing and your digestion humming like nobody’s business.
 The less you move, the less your intestines will move.